WHO WE ARE

 -

 Many players benefit from participating in a pre-game chapel and/or Bible study to prepare themselves for the time before, during and after competition.
+All interactions and services are offered voluntarily, with full respect for the player's autonomy in choosing if, how, and when to engage.

 -